 Once I straighten the horizon using the Crop Overlay panel and fix the perspective using the Upright Guided option, I might dive into the Transform section to fine tune the correction.

-3 Step Approach to Straighten Photos in Lightroom
+3 Step Approach How to Straighten a Photo in Lightroom

 Use the Profile option in the Lens Correction panel to fix the Lens Distortion.